Claude Agent SDK vs OpenAI Agents SDK: Which is Better in 2026?

 Can I use both SDKs in the same project?

 Yes, though it adds complexity.
-Some teams use Claude Agent SDK for tasks requiring deep reasoning and OpenAI Agents SDK for tasks where GPT-4o's multimodal capabilities excel.
+Some teams use Claude Agent SDK for tasks requiring deep reasoning and coding, and OpenAI Agents SDK for tasks where hosted tools or voice capabilities excel.
 You would need a routing layer to dispatch tasks to the appropriate framework.

 Which SDK handles complex reasoning tasks better?

 Claude Agent SDK has a structural advantage here.
 Claude's extended thinking feature allows the model to reason through multi-step problems before generating a response, and the SDK integrates this natively.
-OpenAI Agents SDK relies on prompt engineering and chain-of-thought patterns, which are effective but less systematic.
+OpenAI Agents SDK relies on o-series reasoning models, which are effective but offer a different reasoning paradigm.

 How do the tool integration approaches differ?

-Which SDK is better for real-time or voice applications?
+Which SDK is better for voice or multimodal applications?

-OpenAI Agents SDK currently leads in multimodal agent capabilities, with built-in support for voice agents via the Realtime API and strong vision capabilities through GPT-4o.
-Claude Agent SDK focuses on text-based reasoning and tool use, though Anthropic's multimodal support is expanding.
+OpenAI Agents SDK leads in multimodal capabilities, with built-in voice agent support via the Realtime API and strong vision capabilities through GPT-4o.
+Claude Agent SDK focuses on text-based reasoning, coding agents, and tool use, though Anthropic's multimodal support is expanding.